AceDataCloud/MidjourneyAPI/README.md

 ## Get Started

 Midjourney is a very powerful AI drawing tool that can generate exquisite images in just one or two minutes by simply inputting keywords.
-Midjourney stands out in the industry with its outstanding drawing capabilities, and today, it has been widely applied across various industries and fields, with its influence becoming increasingly significant.
+Midjourney stands out in the industry with its outstanding drawing capabilities, and it has been widely applied across various industries and fields, with its influence becoming increasingly significant.

-This document mainly introduces the usage process of the Imagine operation in the Midjourney API, allowing us to easily generate the required images through text.
+This document mainly introduces the usage process of the Imagine operation in the Midjourney API, which allows us to easily generate the desired images through text.

 ### Application Process

-To use the Midjourney Imagine API, you can first go to the [Midjourney Imagine API](https://platform.acedata.cloud/documents/e52c028d-897a-4d51-b110-60fccbe6118d "Midjourney Imagine API") page and click the "Acquire" button to obtain the credentials needed for the request:
+To use the Midjourney Imagine API, you can first visit the [Midjourney Imagine API](https://platform.acedata.cloud/documents/e52c028d-897a-4d51-b110-60fccbe6118d "Midjourney Imagine API") page and click the "Acquire" button to obtain the credentials needed for the request:

 ![](https://cdn.acedata.cloud/nyq0xz.png)

 If you are not logged in or registered, you will be automatically redirected to the login page inviting you to register and log in.
-After logging in or registering, you will be automatically returned to the current page.
+After logging in or registering, you will automatically return to the current page.

 When applying for the first time, there will be a free quota available for use of the API.